F8teTrue/CryptidLlama/README.md

 **This is a rather large model that needs some very good hardware to run best.
 You can also use another model, but you will need to modify the code for the host/server.
 You can find models on [Hugging Face](https://huggingface.co/models)**

 When granted access to the model you can follow these steps to download it:

-Go into to models folder and do the following commands.
+Go into to models folder in the terminal and do the following commands.
 ```bash
 git lfs install
 ```